Rosko Specman

 Rosko Shane Specman (Note: There are different spellings of Specman's name in use.
 The South African Rugby Union website lists his name as Rosko Specman, which is also used during television coverage, but several other website lists his name as Rosco Speckman.
 Both variants yield several search results from reliable sources.
 Although an interview in 2016 suggested that his preferred spelling of his name is Roscko Speckman, the player confirmed in July 2017 via Twitter that the correct spelling is Rosko Specman."A lot of people get it wrong...
 It's Rosko Specman."
-(2017)) (born 28 April 1989) is a South African rugby union player for the in Super Rugby, the in the Currie Cup and the in the Rugby Challenge.
+(2017)) (born 28 April 1989) is a South African rugby union player for the Cobras Brasil Rugby in the Super Rugby Americas.

 He played rugby sevens for the South Africa national rugby sevens team between 2014 and 2018 and also played Currie Cup rugby with the from 2010 to 2012, the from 2013 to 2015 and the in 2017.
 His usual position is winger.

 Specman was a member of the South African Sevens team that won a bronze medal at the 2016 Summer Olympics.